Sikh Empire: Sikh Confederacy

 The period from 1716 to 1799 was a highly turbulent time politically and militarily in the Punjab region.
 This was caused by the overall decline of the Mughal empire that left a power vacuum in the region that was eventually filled by the Sikhs of the Dal Khalsa, meaning "Khalsa army" or "Khalsa party".
-In the late 18th century, after defeating several invasions by the Afghan rulers of the Durrani Empire and their allies, remnants of the Mughals and their administrators, the Mughal-allied Hindu hill-rajas of the Sivalik Hills, and hostile local Muslims siding with other Muslim forces.
+In the late 18th century, after defeating several invasions by the Afghan rulers of the Durrani Empire and their allies, remnants of the Mughals and their viceroys, the Mughal-allied Hindu hill rajas of the Sivalik Hills, and hostile local Muslims siding with other Muslim forces.
 The Sikhs of the Dal Khalsa eventually formed their own independent Sikh administrative regions, Misls, derived from a Perso-Arabic term meaning 'similar', headed by Misldars.
 These Misls were united in large part by Maharaja Ranjit Singh.